lyonthezhang/337-proj3/README.md

 #### Team 13
 #### Members: Lyon Zhang, David Zane, Christine Garver

 We wrote separate python files for each function called in driver.py.
 We use web scraping to scrape recipes from allrecipes.com and then NLP to find information about the ingredients and directions before transforming the recipe.
-Users can choose how to transform the recipe using the command line.
+Users can choose how to transform the recipe using the instructions printed to the command line.

 ## Required Recipe Transformations
 - Parse Recipe